Considering working at Easter Seals Camp Horizon?

 How old are the majority of the counsellors?

-We have over 40 staff; most of the programming and counselling staff range from 17 to 30 years of age.
-The average age of a Horizon counsellor is about 20, and except for our junior counselors, all staff are over 18 years of age.
+We have over 40 staff; most of the programming and counselling staff range from 18 to 30 years of age.
+The average age of a Horizon counsellor is about 20.

 Are there lots of new staff members every year?

 Yes.
 While the demographics change from year to year, approximately 50% of our staff are new to Easter Seals Camp Horizon each summer.

 Do you require staff members to hold C.P.R. or First Aid Training?

 All staff are expected to have their Standard First Aid and CPR-C by the time camp begins in May.
 Having these qualifications already will help you during the hiring process.

 Are there any required ages or certifications required of the program staff?

 Generally, we prefer to have experienced instructors in all of our program areas.
 This can be demonstrated either by certifications, course completions, or by demonstrating previous experience relating to that program area.
 The only age requirement is for positions requiring a Class IV license; our insurance company requires that all Class IV drivers are at least 21 years of age.